 Since 2017, Australian law has recognised de facto relationships regardless of gender, so same-sex relationships now have the same entitlements as heterosexual relationships.
 However, it’s important to note that if a person dies intestate and was in a de facto relationship that intestacy laws do not recognise, the partner and any of their dependants will not have any claim on the estate.

-If a person died intestate and was survived by a spouse and children, the spouse is entitled to an initial $100,000 of the estate plus one third of the remainder.
-Children from both previous and current relationships are entitled to equal shares of the remaining two thirds.
+If a person died intestate and was survived by a spouse and children born from a different relationship, then the spouse will receive all the personal chattels (or possessions), the 1st $451,909 of the estate.
+The balance is then divided between the spouse and the children, the spouse will receive 50% of the balance and the children sharing 50%.
 If any child is under the age of 18, their guardian will manage their inheritance until they turn 18.
 Minor children will receive their share when they turn 18.
 It’s important to note that estate law does not take into account any beneficiaries’ ability to manage their inheritance.

 If a person died intestate and was survived by children but no spouse, all children (from past and present marriages) are entitled to equal shares of the estate.
 Again, if any children are minors, they will receive their benefit when they turn 18.